scribe-org/Scribe-iOS/README.md

 # Keyboard Features [`⇧`](#contents) <a id="keyboard-features"></a>

-Scribe keyboard features are accessed via the `Scribe key` at the top left of any Scribe keyboard.
+Keyboard features are accessed via the `Scribe key` at the top left of any Scribe keyboard.
 Pressing this key gives the user three new selectable options: `Translate`, `Conjugate` and `Plural` in the keyboard's language.
 These keys allow for words to be queried and inserted into the text field followed by a space.

 **Current features include:**